 It’s up to you and your needs, but it’s so simple and so efficient to do.

-About 5 years ago, you would’ve had to re-wire the chest freezer to work like a refrigerator, but thankfully someone invented this device.
+About 5 years ago, you would’ve had to re-wire the chest freezer to work like the refrigerator, but thankfully someone invented this device.
 No need to take it apart and potentially ruin your freezer anymore.
 As easy as plugin and set it, it’s awesome!